Skinamarink

 I did see that through different shots, doors and windows would disappear.
 There also seems to be an entity that is talking to these children, telling them what to do.
 If they disobey, it becomes even scarier.
 I should also point out that this takes place back in 1995.
 Kevin tries to figure out where his father and mother are, as well as what happens to his younger sister.

-This last part that I brought up doesn’t happen until late in the movie.
-The doors and windows disappearing was early on.
+Another part that I brought up doesn’t happen until late in the movie.
+The doors and windows disappearing early on.
 The kids from there just have snacks and watch television.
 It is as the night goes on that there seems to be a sinister entity around them.
 There is a dark scary voice.
-Kevin seems to end up being isolated as well.
+Kevin seems to end up isolated as well.
 It is a scary idea to be up by yourself.
 Being afraid and not being able to find your parents.
 Now I acknowledge, I projected these ideas on to the movie.
 It is something that I connected with so I can see why others who don’t have this connection wouldn’t like it.

 Since we don’t ever see our characters, it is hard to give praise to the acting.
 The voices of everyone is good so I’ll give credit to Jaime Hill as the mom.
 Lucas Paul and Ross Paul as Kevin and dad respectively.
 Tetreault has a cute voice as the younger Kaylee as well.
 It was adorable.

 The only other things are with the filmmaking.
 The cinematography is interesting with what they do.
-I’ll give credit.
+I’ll give credit to this.
 It does make it hard to give a normal narrative though.
 There aren’t much in the way of effects but what we do seems to be done in camera.
 I did enjoy that.
 The soundtrack works for giving us diegetic.
 It is coming from the world of the movie mostly.
 There is the sound of static which is unnerving.
 We also get the deep, scary voice of the entity.
 This worked for me.

-My Rating: 6 out of 10
+My Rating: 6.5 out of 10